earnestt1234/FED3_Viz/Manual.md

 All this makes the code somewhat verbose, but it aims to make the script run-able without modification.

 Plot Code is displayed in a new window, and can be saved as a `.py` or `.txt` file using the Save As...
 Button at the bottom of the window.
+Note that the dimensions of plots created in FED3 Viz is dynamic, and that plots created with Plot Code scripts may have different aspect ratios (though this is easily tweakable within the script).

 **Saving Data**